 Each smile is different.
 If you only need to improve the shade of one tooth, our dentist may recommend dental crowns or porcelain veneers.
 A dental crown covers the entire visible portion of your tooth above the gum line.
 However, our dentist may recommend porcelain veneers to save as much natural tooth structure as possible.
 Veneers are wafer-thin porcelain shells we bond to the fronts of your teeth that show when you smile and talk.

 Timothy Steimel DDS is a teeth whitening dentist in Bloomfield Hills, MI.
-To schedule professional teeth whitening with our office, call Precision Dentistry of Bloomfield Hills at (248) 335-4427.
+To schedule professional teeth whitening with our office, call Bloomfield Hills Dental Group of Bloomfield Hills at (248) 335-4427.